Sign In

 In addition to the independent living skills classes, College of the Sequoias has a Drop-In Center for our current and former foster youth attending college.
 Services include access to an Academic Counselor/advisor, a computer lab, free printing of school-related assignments and documents, a lunch room stocked with different food and drink choices.

-For more information about College of the Sequoias' YESS Program, please contact Rayven Arzola at (559) 730-3717 or rayvena@cos.edu.
+For more information about College of the Sequoias' YESS Program, please contact Nelly Yanez at (559)737-4855 or nellyy@cos.edu.
 Please contact her directly to make an appointment for navigating the college system, and/or help with needed resources.

 For more information about Tulare County's Independent Living Program, call (559) 623-0300; for Kings County's Independent Living Program services, call (559) 852-2937.